willywwfan/line_bot/README.md

 AWS solution

+1. package the python file to .zip
-set lambda_function.py to lambda in AWS (us-east-2)
+2. set lambda_function.py to lambda in AWS (us-east-2)

 Verify